top of page

 A Brief Overview of Polyvagal Theory

-We move in and out of these states throughout the day.
+We move in and out of these responses throughout the day.
 This movement is normal and necessary.
-Problems tend to arise when stress, trauma, or chronic overwhelm reduce our ability to move flexibly between states.
+Difficulties tend to arise when stress, trauma, or chronic overwhelm reduce our ability to move flexibly between these patterns.

 When Nervous System Flexibility Is Limited